tinshade/Hacks/README.md

-# Hacks and Automations
+# Salting - Encrypting and Decrypting
-Let's have every hack and automation we can make be posted here.
+A few python scripts to demonstrate encrypting and decrypting with salting.